gradle/gradle/design-docs/testing-toolkit.md

 - How do we reliably determine that the build is executed from an IDE?
 - Should the integration with `Test.debug` be moved to the story that addresses the plugin development plugin?

-## Story: Developer inspects build result of unexpected build failure
+## Story: Developer inspects build result of unexpected build failure (DONE)

 This story adds the ability to understand what happened with the test when it fails unexpectedly.

 - UnexpectedBuildFailure and Success should have-a BuildResult
 - Tooling API exceptions and infrastructure failures should be wrapped and provide build information (e.g. stdout)

-## Story: Test build code against different Gradle versions
+## Story: Test build code against different Gradle versions (DONE)

 Extend the capabilities of `GradleRunner` to allow for testing a build against more than one Gradle version.
 The typical use case is to check the runtime compatibility of build logic against a specific Gradle version.
 Example: Plugin X is built with 2.3, but check if it is also compatible with 2.2, 2.4 and 2.5.